ndcbe/optimization/org/semester_project.md

 2. Is your project feasible to finish by May?
 3. What parts of the project do you anticipate will be most challenging?
 4. Based on the lecture schedule in the syllabus, will you need to learn material before the rest of the class?
 If so, factor this into your weekly goals.
-5. How can you structure your project to have the model ready by the progress report (~10 hours of technical work)?
+5. Options 2 and 3: How can you structure your project to have the model or algorithm prototype ready by the progress report (~10 hours of technical work)?
 This will ensure you have enough time to focus on analysis and refinement.

 **New Technical Expertise** (few sentences):
 Highlight the new technical expertise are you going to learn/refine/master through this project.
-In this context, new means knowledge or skills related to computational optimization that you were unaware of or had not mastered before the start of the semester.
+In this context, *new* means knowledge or skills related to computational optimization that you were unaware of or had not mastered before the start of the semester.

 **References**:
 Please choose a reference style consistent with journals in your field of study.